Finesseology/cultureforyou/README.md

 # Getting Started

 This is an example of how to set up your project locally.
 To get a local copy up and running follow these simple example steps.
+This example is based off of Ubuntu 20.04.6.

 ## Prerequisites